 It is imperative that you come to class prepared.
-This will generally involve reading all posted literature and viewing tutorial videos.
-This is a three-credit hour class, which means you should expect to devote at least 6 hours of effort outside the scheduled class time every week.
+This will generally involve preview textbook, lectures and tutorial videos.
+This is a 3-credit hour class, which means you should devote at least 6 hours of effort outside the scheduled class time every week.